Whole Wheat Cinnamon Rolls with Fresh Milled Flour

 Instructions

-• Use a kitchen scale for the flour if possible, though it adds up to about 4 1/2 cups.
+• Use a kitchen scale for the flour if possible, though if measuring by volume, it is about 4 1/2 cups.
 Mill the wheat berries into flour and pour into the bowl of a stand mixer.
 You can also use bagged whole-white wheat.

 • Add the water, sugar, buttermilk, egg, and avocado oil to the bowl of flour.
 Mix it together until everything is thoroughly combined.
 Cover the bowl and let it rest 30-45 minutes.